 Why you should try “One Word:”

-DMV photographer Mary Kate Battles has been using this method for over five years.
+DMV photographer Mary Kate Battles has been using this method for several years.
 “New Year’s resolutions never worked for me.
 Life just always got in the way.
 I keep my word on my computer, phone, and mirror so I am always reminded of what I can to focus on and set my intentions for the day.”
 Amy Benton, Director of Community Development, has also found success using this method stating, “Having just one word that you focus your intentions around for me is a little simpler to work with.”

 Julie Gaver, author, trainer, speaker and self-proclaimed “lover of one word,” admits that her first year wasn’t successful but she found a way to support the word discovery process that is working.
 “I can’t even remember what my word was the first year (probably why it wasn’t effective for me).
 I had read the book, but didn’t feel adequately prepared to fully utilize the technique.
 In year two, I tried again but this time, in conjunction with a planning and goal setting program.
 I was more prepared and ultimately, successful.”